KennardWang/Girls-Frontline-Valhalla-Bartender/README.md

 ## Usage

-1. Create a new project with Unity.
+1. Create a new project within Unity.
-2. Import all folders and files under **Assets** into Assets folder of the project.
+2. Import all folders and files into **Assets** folder of the project. (you can remove default **Scenes** folder if has)
 3. Do not forget to add all **Unity Scenes** by given order ( 0~17 ) before building.
-    1. Select the scene one by one.
+    1. Select scenes one by one.
     2. Click **File** -> **Build Settings** -> **Add Open Scenes**.
     3. Check the scene index number is corresponding to the given number.